kubernetes/cloud-provider-vsphere/docs/vcpctl.md

 vcpctl provision [flags]
 ```

 `flags`: Specifies optional flags.
-For example, you can use the `--interfactive=false` flags to enable an automation mode without interfaction input from command line.
+For example, you can use the `--interactive=false` flags to enable an automation mode without interfaction input from command line.
 (TODO)

 List of flags:

 - `host` : Specify vCenter IP, for example: `https://<username>:<password>@<Host IP>/sdk`.
 Required. `<username>:<password>@` is optional
-- `port` : Specify vCenter prot
+- `port` : Specify vCenter port
 - `user` : Specify vCenter user.
 Required if host does not contain `<username>:<password>@`
 - `password` : Specify vCenter password.
 Required if host does not contain `<username>:<password>@`
 - `insecure` : Don't verify the server's certificate chain.
 Default is `false`.
 If you want to enable insecure mode, use `--insecure=true`
 - `cert` : Certification for solution user.
 If you want to provide a certification, pass the file path of the certifcation to cert, like `--cert /path/to/cert.crt`.
 If no certification is provided, `vcpctl` will create a new one and store in default directory.
 (TODO)
 - `role` : `vcpctl` can create roles during the provision.
 Role can be either `RegularUser` or `Administrator`.

 Note: vSphere SSO is required to be enabled by default.
-So SAML tolen has to be provided as `SSO_LOGIN_TOKEN`.
+So SAML token has to be provided as `SSO_LOGIN_TOKEN`.

 ### Workflow